Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 How does a PET scan work?

-Before the PET scan a tracer is injected into your bloodstream (similar to a contrast agent in CT/MRI scans).
-The tracer is radiolabeled, meaning it emits gamma rays that can be detected by the PET scanner.
+Before the PET scan, a tracer is injected into your bloodstream.
+After the tracer is absorbed in your body, your are positioned in the scanner.
+The tracer is radiolabeled, meaning it emits gamma rays that are detected by the PET scanner.
+The computer collects the information emitted by the tracer and displays it on the CT cross-sections.

 What does a PET scan show?